DFE-Digital/get-into-teaching-app/app/views/content/blog/application-tips-from-a-teacher-training-provider.md

 ## References

 And finally, we turn to references.
-You'll need 2 referees.
+You'll need to give the details of 2 references when you apply.

-You'll need different kinds of referees depending on your circumstances.
+You'll need different kinds of references depending on your circumstances.

 If you're still studying or you graduated in the last 5 years, you'll need an academic reference.
 If you already work in a school, you'll need a reference from your headteacher.
-If you’re applying for a salaried course, one of your references must be from an employer.

-You'll provide the details of your referees when you apply, but they will not be contacted unless you are offered and accept a place on a teacher training course.
+You'll provide the details of your references when you apply, but they will not be contacted unless you are offered and accept a place on a teacher training course.
 Read more about [choosing your references](/train-to-be-a-teacher/how-to-apply-for-teacher-training#choose-your-references).

 ## Responses